This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The date of the vernal equinox is determined each year based on astronomical calculations .

-The date falls on March 20th or 21st due to the Earth's revolution and rotation, and varies slightly from year to year.
+The date falls on March 20th or 21st due to the relationship between the Earth's revolution and rotation.

 What to do on the Vernal Equinox?
-A special guide to fun things to do with the whole family

 It is generally known as a day to visit graves and offer prayers for ancestors.

-The Vernal Equinox also marks the start of agricultural work, and has long been considered an important day for praying for good harvests .
+The Vernal Equinox also marks the start of agricultural work,

-Even today, this day is a time to feel connected to nature and to reaffirm the preciousness of life.
+Even today, this day is a time to feel connected to nature and reaffirm the preciousness of life.

 The Vernal Equinox provides us with an opportunity to reflect on the importance of coexisting with nature.

-The "Botamochi" eaten on the vernal equinox and the "Ohagi" eaten on the autumnal equinox are actually the same food .
+The botamochi eaten on the vernal equinox and the ohagi eaten on the autumnal equinox are actually the same food .

-The Vernal Equinox, the middle day of the Higan period , has a special significance in Buddhism.
+The Vernal Equinox, the middle day of the Higan period

 A thorough comparison of the differences between the Vernal Equinox and the Autumnal Equinox: A look into the background of these holidays